emilybache/SupermarketReceipt-Refactoring-Kata/php/README.md

 ## Start with the refactoring

-If you would like to just do the refactoring part of this exercise, you can instead check out the `with_tests` branch.
+This is the `with_tests` branch.
+This branch allows you to do just the refactoring part of this exercise.
-Those tests have reasonably good coverage and should support most kinds of refactorings you'd like to do.
+ The tests have reasonably good coverage and should support most kinds of refactorings you'd like to do.

 **Happy coding**!